HOW TO LOOK AFTER A SCENTED CANDLE

 Leaving a candle on a radiator is a great way to keep the candle filling the room with its scent without it being lit.
 The warmth from the radiator slowly melts the wax releasing its aroma.

 As you can see, looking after a scented candle is pretty simple.
-Follow these seven steps and you’ll be sure to enjoy your candle safely.
+Follow these seven steps and you’ll be sure to get the most out of you candle and enjoy it safely.